 - When you open an internet line in China they will no close it until you say so.
 It doesn’t matter if you get a contract for one year, or you don’t pay.
 They are going to count the months you owe them and next time you want internet you must pay it (of course with the appropriate fine for delay).

-- China Unicom – and probably also other companies – may offer you a SIM card.
-Do not accept it if you aren’t going to use it.
-If you run out of credit, they will close your internet until you recharge it.
+- Normally, they will offer you prepaid mobile phone SIM cards associated with the plan.
+Do not accept it if you aren’t going to use them.
+If you don’t use them for a few months or you run out of credit, they will close your internet home connection until you recharge the SIM card.
 Get the internet back can take days and a thousand of calls.

 - Even if we are talking about huge companies present all over the country, their offices work nearly independently.
 For some procedures like closing a line or change the name on the contract, you have to go to the office in charge of your area.
 Thus make sure to know where your office is.